DrakerAnderson/Visualization-Project/README.md

 Technical Details
 Backend: Built using NFL_Scaper, with API routes serving back Python-created plots.
 Frontend: Built using HTML, Python, and JavaScript, with user-driven interaction enabled through dropdowns and menus.
-Dependencies: Python 3.0 or better, with an environment containing Pandas, matplot.lib, pathlib, glob, os and datetime dependencies.
+Dependencies: Python 3.0 or better, with an environment containing Pandas, seaborn, matplot.lib, pathlib, glob, os and datetime dependencies.

 DATA SOURCES: NFLDatascraper used to scrape NFL website